asnsams/Video-Sign-Language-Dateset/README.md

-# Word Level / Isolated Video Sign Langauge Dataset
+# A comprehensive table of Isolated / word-level video sign language datasets

 A comprehensive table of video sign language datasets encompassing various languages, types, and features: